The Right to the City and Social Ecology – Towards Ecological and Democratic Cities

 With the general theme of this year’s conference, “The Right to the City and Social Ecology – Towards Ecological and Democratic Cities”, we want to address the dire need to re-build our cities and urban environments –from their physical structures to their social and political realities.
 In the framework of Social Ecology we want to discuss the prospects and characteristics of radical urban movements of today; examine the revolutionary potential in the mobilizing concept of “the right to the city”; and look at how activist, scholars, and movements across Europe can work together towards an ecological and democratic future.

 The conference will last from Friday to Sunday and consist of a broad range of seminars, workshops, paper presentations, and round-table discussions.
 Our ambition is to provide a moment for reflecting together on the current situation in Europe, in a fruitful conversation between theories and practices.
-Thus, we welcome interventions that aim at addressing one of the following sub-themes:
+Thus, the program will be composed of interventions that aim at addressing one of the following sub-themes:

 1) Recent developments and advancements in the theory of Social Ecology